apache/accumulo-website/_docs-2/development/mapreduce.md

 * [wordcount] - Uses MapReduce and Accumulo to do a word count on text files
 * [regex] - Uses MapReduce and Accumulo to find data using regular expressions
 * [rowhash] - Uses MapReduce to read a table and write to a new column in the same table
-* [tablettofile] - Uses MapReduce to read a table and write one of its columns to a file in HDFS
+* [tabletofile] - Uses MapReduce to read a table and write one of its columns to a file in HDFS
 * [uniquecols] - Uses MapReduce to count unique columns in Accumulo

 [shaded jar]: https://maven.apache.org/plugins/maven-shade-plugin/index.html